ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The security of GNAP relies on the cryptographic security of the keys themselves.
 When symmetric keys are used in GNAP, a key management system or secure key derivation mechanism MUST be used to supply the keys.
 Symmetric keys MUST NOT be a human memorable password or a value derived from one.
 Symmetric keys MUST NOT be passed by value from the client instance to the AS.

-Additional security considerations apply when [rotating keys]{#security-key-rotation}.
+Additional security considerations apply when [rotating keys](#security-key-rotation).

 ## Presenting Access Tokens {#use-access-token}